sisayie/sisayie.github.io/_pages/about.md

 My research interests include machine translation, data mining and machine learning, information retrieval, and application of ICT in various problem domains.
 My professional highlights:

+  - Over 10 years of experience in university teaching and R&D
+  - Over 15 years of experience in software development
+  - More than 7 year of experience in project management and technical leadership
+  #(ICT director at Haramaya University and Smart Data Team Leader at Fraunhofer FIT)
   - Development of Energy Prediction using Deep learning
   - Development of application programming interface for energy simulation
   - Development Bi-directional job matching using unsupervised feature learning
-  - Over 10 years of experience in university teaching and R&D
-  - Over 15 years of experience in software development
-  - More than 7 year of experience in project management
-  - More than 5 years of experience at technical leadership (ICT director at Haramaya University and Smart Data Team Leader at Fraunhofer FIT)